 - 1/4 tsp salt

-- In a large bowl, sift together flour, cocoa powder, baking powder, baking soda, espresso powder and salt.
+- In a medium bowl, whisk together flour, cocoa powder, baking soda and salt.
+Set aside.

 - In a another mixing bowl, whisk together egg and sugar till nicely incorporated.
 Whisk in oil, yogurt/buttermilk and vanilla extract.
 Slowly mix in dry ingredients to wet ingredients with the help on spoon or rubber spatula.
 Mix until just combined.
 Do not over-mix.